ncagle/DNS-over-HTTPS/URL-API.md

 Every once in a while the suggestion comes up that libcurl should provide an API for URL parsing and creating.
 In every annual user survey a two-digit percentage of users say they would use one if it existed.

 Here's a brain-storming page laying out how such an API could be made to work.
+Two alternatives are shown.

 # URL API alternative A